 Later, after the fulfillment of her dream, Margaret delighted many visitors as she led them on a very personal tour of the president's home.
 She worked with the park until 1976 ~ she had lived at the Homestead until 1956.
 When she died in 1992, she laid in state in the Homestead parlor, and she became the last family member to be buried in this family plot.

-The cemetery was owned by the family until 1906.
-From 1906 until 1942, the cemetery was under the jurisdiction of the War Department.
+The family owned the cemetery property until 1906.
+From 1906 until 1942, the cemetery fell under the jurisdiction of the War Department.
 The first veteran burial took place in 1909; by 1939 there were 100 graves.

-When the NPS took over in 1942, their original policy was to allow no more burials.
+When the NPS took over in 1942, the original policy was to allow no more burials.
 The DAR and American Legion, however, began lobbying for the reactivation of the Cemetery, and in 1946 they found success.
 Along with Andersonville National Historic Site, the Andrew Johnson National Cemetery remained one of only two active national cemeteries within the National Park Service until 2019.